 McNamara became general manager of Ford Division in January 1955, succeeding the division’s first general manager, Lewis D. Crusoe.
 McNamara remained in that role for only about two years.
 In the spring of 1957, he was promoted to group vice president of the Car and Truck Group, a position he held until assuming the presidency in the fall of 1960.
 As group VP, McNamara oversaw Ford, Mercury, Edsel, and Lincoln, but did not directly manage any of those divisions; the division managers reported to him.

-McNamara’s immediate successor as head of Ford Division was not Iacocca, then in Ford’s marketing department, but James O. Wright, another of the original Whiz Kids.
-Wright had previously been McNamara’s assistant general manager and before that director of purchasing.
+McNamara’s immediate successor as head of Ford Division was not Iacocca, who was then in Ford’s marketing department, but James O. Wright, another of the original Whiz Kids who joined Ford after serving together in the U.S. Army Air Force.

 After McNamara became president, Wright took his place as group VP and Iacocca succeeded Wright at Ford Division.
-As of this writing, I don’t have a lot of detailed information on Wright’s career, but according to contemporary press notices, he left Ford Motor Company and the auto industry in 1963, doing a stint as a consultant for Litton Industries (which was founded by fellow Whiz Kid Charles Bates “Tex” Thornton) and then becoming president of Federal-Mogul Bower, an automotive and aerospace supplier.
+Wright became a board member in 1961 and remained with Ford Motor Company until his resignation in May 1963.
+He then left the auto industry for a stint as a consultant for Litton Industries (which was founded by his fellow Whiz Kid, Charles Bates “Tex” Thornton) and then becoming president of Federal-Mogul Bower, an automotive and aerospace supplier.